realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 Watchdog: This is another process that checks whether a program is running and, when it's not, starts the program again

 Watchpoints: Debugging feature that lets code run until a variable or expression changes

+Wrapper: A function or program that provides a compatibility layer between two functions or programs, so that they can work well together